High-Dose Thyroid Hormone As a Mood Stabilizer

 This webpage describes the use of thyroid hormone as a treatment for rapid cycling bipolar disorder.
 If you did not arrive from my main page on Thyroid Hormone and Bipolar Disorder, you could start there for some basics about this hormone and why it is relevant for this illness.

 To summarize the information below: several independent research groups have been studying this treatment approach.
 The results are not conclusive, primarily because we need several more studies to confirm the initial results.
-Only one so far is a "randomized trial" comparing results versus a placebo treatment -- and the data have not been published yet.
+Only one so far is a "randomized trial" comparing results versus a placebo treatment.
 But the results so far are quite promising, and the risk levels appear to be very low, so this approach is worth at least knowing about.
 For patients who have tried many other approaches, this represents one more alternative.
 Because the risks appear to be so low, it might even be worth considering early in the usual progression through standard mood stabilizer medication options.
 More data on its effectiveness would be nice, of course.